Mother Jones

 Mary Harris Jones (1837-1930), better known as Mother Jones, overcame great adversity in her own life in order to fight for the rights of the working class.
 She was an Irish immigrant from Cork who left with her family at age 14 or 15 during the Irish Potato Famine (usually dated 1845-1852).
 Once in the U.S. her life was not easy.
 She married a Welsh working man in 1861 only to suffer the tragic loss of him and her four young children in the 1867 yellow fever epidemic in Memphis.
 She then moved to Chicago to earn a living as a dressmaker but lost that job in the Great Fire of 1871.
 In Chicago she became vividly aware of the tensions and injustices in American economic life.

 Her life experiences motivated her to devote the her long life to advocacy for better working conditions for laborers.
 She was a co-founder of the Industrial Workers of the World.
 She railed against child labor everywhere and particularly in the textile mills.
 She supported the cause of immigrant women in the dress factories.
 She organized strikes and demonstrations across the country.
 She advocated for her beloved coal miners – being hired as a labor organizer for the United Mine Workers of America.
-And she advocated for copper miners.
-She became the figure of Mother Jones, traveling all over the United States to lend her notoriously profane voice to working people.
-She was described as “the most dangerous woman in America” because of her activist solidarity with laborers.
-Even in death her heart was with the workers: she chose to be buried in the Union Miners Cemetery in Mt.
-Olive, Illinois.

-(The following summary is based on Elliott J. Gorn’s definitive biography: Mother Jones.
-The Most Dangerous Woman in America.
-Hill and Wang, 2001): Her first significant engagement with the labor cause may have been in 1894 when she raised food and transportation for members of Coxey’s Army and gave rousing speeches (p.
+Mary Harris’ first significant engagement with the labor cause may have been in 1894 when she raised food and transportation for members of Coxey’s Army and gave rousing speeches (p.
 62).
 Coxey’s Army was thousands of poor, unemployed men led by Jacob Coxey, a small business-owner from Ohio.
 They marched to Washington, D.C. in 1894 to demand jobs.

-At the same time, the UMWA launched a nationwide strike, followed quickly by the American Railway Union strike against the Pullman Company in Chicago.
+At the same time, the UMWA (United Mine Workers of America) launched a nationwide strike, followed quickly by the American Railway Union strike against the Pullman Company in Chicago.
 Mother Jones went to Alabama in support of a coal miners’ strike there and also took a job at a cotton mill so as to undertake an investigation of its working conditions, which she reported in magazine articles and in speeches (pp. 63–64).
 The tragedy of child labor in the mills rose to the fore in her development.

-In 1896 her path intersected James Wayland, who she helped to establish a radical weekly, Appeal to Reason (pp. 67–68).
 By the end of the 1890s she was no longer Mrs. Jones but “Mother Jones,” white-haired and in her sixties, a compelling orator and effective labor organizer: “she had embraced the name and embellished the persona.
 Once she did that—constructed her appearance, her speech, her public demeanor, learned to tailor that persona to the needs and expectations of her audience—her real career was launched” (p.
 69).

-Busy elsewhere, Mother Jones was not present at three dramatic coal mine strikes in Illinois at this time.
-She was not in Pana in 1898-1899.
-She was not in Carterville in 1899.
-Nor was she in Virden in 1898.
-It is the latter absence that is especially interesting, because Virden became a rallying cry and a kind of prosthetic memory for Mother Jones.
-The strike and violence at Virden were so significant in her understanding of labor history and her formation of a bond with coal miners that she determined to be buried alongside the Battle of Virden victims.
+Remarkably, then, of all the coal mining dramas she expressed her greatest admiration and affection for the coal miners who fought in the Battle of Virden.
+She said: “They are responsible for Illinois being the best organized labor state in America” (p.
+289).
+Virden became a rallying cry and a kind of prosthetic memory for Mother Jones.
+The lock-out and battle at Virden were so significant in her understanding of labor history and her formation of a bond with coal miners that she determined to be buried alongside the Battle of Virden victims in the Union Miners Cemetery in Mt.
+Olive.
 She attested:

 SOME FAMOUS QUOTES FROM MOTHER JONES: